temarych/rest-template/README.md

 - `DATABASE_HOST`: Hostname of the server where the database is located
 - `DATABASE_USER`: Username used to authenticate and access the database
 - `DATABASE_PASSWORD`: Password required to authenticate the specified database user

+## Architecture

+### Entities

+Entities represent tables and relations stored in the database such as user, post, favorite post etc

+- `*.dto.ts`: Data which can be sent to client
+- `*.model.ts`: Data which can be used for internal operations
+- `*.repository.ts`: A set of methods for CRUD operations in the database

+### Modules

+Modules represent features of your API such as authorization, search etc.

+- `*.controller.ts`: Handlers for API subroutes
+- `*.request.ts`: Schemas for request body validation
+- `*.route.ts`: Route mapping

+### Services

+Services represent a set of methods for working with entities, external APIs etc

 ## Contributing